 For the past decade or so, the trend in Phoenix dining has been outdoor eating environments.
 Restaurants have invested in patios, sometimes larger than their indoor dining rooms, and many have built rolling garage-style doors that open the inside to the outside during mild weather.
-There is, however, one restaurant that has shunned the sun for 65 years now.
+There is, however, one restaurant that has shunned the sun for over 65 years.
 Durant’s, the classic steak and seafood restaurant on Central Avenue halfway between the Encanto / Central and Thomas / Central light rail stations in Phoenix’s Midtown district, is deliberately dark and likely to stay that way.

 To understand why Durant’s is so dark in such a sunny city, it’s important to understand the role the establishment has played for so many decades.
 Durant’s is not just a place to eat, it’s a place to meet discreetly — whether for romance or dealmaking.
 It has long been a hangout of legislators, business leaders, and other power brokers, and the absence of windows in the boxy building contributes to a sense of privacy.
 The lack of natural light, coupled with dark leather booths and crushed red velvet wallpaper, creates an unmistakably pre-Instagram feel in the dining room.